McMaartenz/SAOSSL-scripts/README.md

 ## Branches

-- Master branch: Programs are stable
+- Master branch: Programs are stable.
-- Beta branch: Programs are not stable and should be executed with care
+- Beta branch: Programs are not stable and should be executed with care.
-- h

 ## How to execute
 Scripts are currently able to be executed by following these simple steps: